 The presentations given at conference are subject to copyright.
 For this reason audio and video recording is not allowed and photographs may only be taken by arrangement.
 Please note that AC reserves the right to take photographs of their events and teachers must accept responsibility for bringing to our attention any student or member of staff for whom this would represent a risk or conflict with child protection guidelines.

 Conference times are given on the flyers and website pages but we normally open doors at 09.15 in the UK (9.45 in London).
 It is recommended that schools arrive in good time to secure their seating.
 We cannot guarantee that a school group can be accommodated in a discrete block if arriving late.

-Students and staff should be advised that Academy Conferences cannot accept responsibility for any lost or damaged personal property, including cash.
+Students and staff should be advised that EthIQa cannot accept responsibility for any lost or damaged personal property, including cash.